dfm/celerite/docs/cpp/api.rst

 Fast Solver
 -----------

-The :cpp:class:`celerite::solver::BandSolver` is an implementation of :cpp:class:`celerite::solver::Solver` that exploits the "extended matrix" formalism to solve and compute determinants in :math:`\mathcal{O}(N)` operations.
+The :cpp:class:`celerite::solver::CholeskySolver` is an implementation of :cpp:class:`celerite::solver::Solver` that exploits the semi-separable nature of the matrix to solve and compute determinants in :math:`\mathcal{O}(N)` operations.

-.. doxygenclass:: celerite::solver::BandSolver
+.. doxygenclass:: celerite::solver::CholeskySolver
     :members: